Share this to:

 Exploring Lewy Body Dementia

-Doctors often mistake Lewy Body dementia for Alzheimer’s.
-It is essential to diagnose Lewy Body dementia correctly, as it requires different medications and unique caregiving techniques.
-Join the experts as they explore this common type of dementia.
+VIDEO + ARTICLE: Lewy Body dementia is frequently mistaken for Alzheimer's.
+That's dangerous, as Lewy Body dementia requires different medications and unique caregiving techniques.
+Explore this common type of dementia.
+(Video+Article)

 What is Dementia With Lewy Bodies?